Loma, Colorado Market Report

 Perhaps it’s a place where the sky and farmland are vast, where the soil is fertile for growing your own food, the trees grow tall, and your neighbors offer genuine small-town friendliness.
 Where there’s little crime or traffic, and all you hear at night is the rush of wind through the trees.
 You have found the right place.....Loma, Colorado!

 Loma Homes and Real Estate is Your Ideal Patch of Mother Earth

-Loma is located in Mesa County and has a population of approximately 1,324 people and right around 463 households.
+Located in Mesa County and 18.5 miles northwest of Grand Junction, an unincorporated community and census designated place with a population of approximately 1,324 people and right around 463 households.
 There is not a lot of commercial or residential development in Loma and Mack, which is just the way most people who live out there like it.
 Most of the land is zoned agricultural, and there is no existing infrastructure to accommodate higher density development, which stops future housing.
-Loma and Mack are agricultural communities and because there is no sewer systems will likely remain that way.
+Loma and Mack are agricultural communities and because there is no sewer systems things will likely remain that way.